-Monthly financial support is available to relatives who meet eligibility requirements and have custody of a child under the age of 18 who has been adjudicated dependent by a Florida court and placed in their home by Brevard Family Partnership or DCF.
-The monthly payment is more than the Temporary Cash Assistance for one child.
-Only the needs, income and assets of the child or children are considered when determining eligibility and payment amounts.
+Monthly financial support is available to relatives who meet eligibility requirements and have custody of a child, under the age of 18, who has been adjudicated dependent by a Florida court and placed in their home by Brevard Family Partnership or the DCF.
+The monthly payment is more than the Temporary Cash Assistance for one child, but less than the amount paid for a child in foster care.
+Only the needs, income, and assets of the child or children are considered when determining eligibility and payment amounts.
 Payments are based on the child's age and any countable income.
+There may also be other assistance options available for non-relatives.